CANopenNode/CANopenNode/doc/objectDictionary.md

     * "readWriteInput" - same as "readWrite"
     * "readWriteOutput" - same as "readWrite"
     * "noAccess" - object will be in object dictionary, but no access.
-  * &lt;label lang="en"&gt; (required)
-  * &lt;description lang="en"&gt; (required)
+  * &lt;**label** lang="en"&gt;, &lt;**description** lang="en"&gt; (required) - several elements in multiple languages possible
-  * &lt;INT and similar/&gt; (required) - Basic or complex data type.
+  * &lt;**INT and similar**/&gt; (required) - Basic or complex data type.
 Basic data type (for VAR) is specified in IEC 61131-3 (see below).
-If data type is complex (ARRAY or RECORD), then &lt;dataTypeIDRef&gt; must be specified and entry must be added in the &lt;dataTypeList&gt;.
+If data type is complex (ARRAY or RECORD), then **&lt;dataTypeIDRef&gt;** must be specified and entry must be added in the **&lt;dataTypeList&gt;**.
 Such definition of complex data types is required by the standard, but it is not required by CANopenNode.
-  * &lt;defaultValue&gt; (optional for VAR) - Default value for the variable.
-If it is empty, then data is not stored inside object dictionary.
+  * &lt;**defaultValue**&gt; (optional for VAR) - Default value for the variable.
+If it is empty string, then data is not stored inside object dictionary.
 Application should provide own data via IO extension.

-Additional, optional, CANopenNode specific properties, which can be used inside parameters describing &lt;CANopenObject&gt;:
-  * &lt;property name="CO_storageGroup" value="..."&gt; - group name (string) into which the C variable will belong.
-Variables from specific storage group may then be stored into non-volatile memory, automatically or by SDO command.
+  * &lt;**property** name="..." value="..."&gt; (optional) - Multiple elements may contain additional custom properties.
+CANopenNode uses custom properties with following names:
-  * &lt;property name="CO_extensionIO" value="..."&gt; - Valid value is "false" (default) or "true", if IO extension is enabled.
+    * &quot;**CO_disabled**&quot; (used for base OD entry) - Valid value is "false" (default) or "true". if OD entry is disabled, then it will not be present in generated Object Dictionary .h and .c files.
-  * &lt;property name="CO_flagsPDO" value="..."&gt; - Valid value is "false" (default) or "true", if PDO flags are enabled.
-  * &lt;property name="CO_countLabel" value="..."&gt; - Valid value is any string without spaces.
+    * &quot;**CO_countLabel**&quot; (used for base OD entry) - Valid value is any string without spaces.
 OD exporter will generate a macro for each different string.
 For example, if four OD objects have "CO_countLabel" set to "TPDO", then macro "#define ODxyz_CNT_TPDO 4" will be generated by OD exporter.

-Additional, optional, CANopenNode specific property, which can be used inside parameters describing "VAR":
+"CO_countLabel" is not required for configuration with multiple object dictionaries (CO_MULTIPLE_OD), although may be useful.
+Default is "".
+    * &quot;**CO_storageGroup**&quot; (used for base OD entry) - group name (string) into which the C variable will belong.
+Variables from specific storage group may then be stored into non-volatile memory, automatically or by SDO command.
+Default is "RAM".
+Please note: if &lt;defaultValue&gt; is empty string at specific subindex, then no storage group will be used for that variable.
+    * &quot;**CO_extensionIO**&quot; (used for base OD entry) - Valid value is "false" (default) or "true", if IO extension is enabled.
+    * &quot;**CO_flagsPDO**&quot; (used for base OD entry) - Valid value is "false" (default) or "true", if PDO flags are enabled.
-  * &lt;property name="CO_accessSRDO" value="..."&gt; - Valid values are: "tx", "rx", "trx", "no"(default).
+    * &quot;**CO_accessSRDO**&quot; (used for each "VAR") - Valid values are: "tx", "rx", "trx", "no"(default).
-  * &lt;property name="CO_stringLength" value="..."&gt; - Minimum length of the string.
-Used with "VISIBLE_STRING", "OCTET_STRING" and "UNICODE_STRING".
-If CO_stringLength smaller than length of string in &lt;defaultValue&gt;, then it is ignored.
-Byte length of unicode string is 2 * CO_stringLength.
-If &lt;defaultValue&gt; is empty and CO_stringLength is 0, then data is not stored inside object dictionary.
+    * &quot;**CO_stringLengthMin**&quot; (used for each "VAR") - Minimum length of the string.
+Used with "VISIBLE_STRING" and "UNICODE_STRING".
+If CO_stringLengthMin is smaller than length of the string in &lt;defaultValue&gt;, then it is ignored.
+Byte length of unicode string is 2 * CO_stringLengthMin.
+If &lt;defaultValue&gt; is empty and CO_stringLengthMin is 0, then data is not stored inside object dictionary.
+Default is 0.

+#### Other elements
+Other elements listed in the above XML example are required by the standard.
+There are also many other elements, not listed above.
+All those does not influence the CANopenNode object dictionary exporter.

-#### CANopen basic data types
+### CANopen basic data types
 | CANopenNode    | IEC 61131-3    | CANopen         | dataType |
 | -------------- | -------------- | --------------- | -------- |
 | bool_t         | BOOL           | BOOLEAN         | 0x01     |